codefellows-seattle-javascript-401d18/07-cowsay-http/lab-gavin/README.md

-# c*ChatterBox*
+# *What did the cow say?*

-# Join ChatterBox today to join the greatest chat room ever.
+# Server request and response demonstration.
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ## Project Description
-Using node.js and net I have created a TCP Chat Server which you can join with NoCat.
-Inside the chat room you can talk to your friends as a group, direct message certain users, and even change your own username.
+Using node.js, HTTP, superagent, cowsay, and querystring I have created a Server that responds to different GET and POST responses from users.

 ## Table of Contents
 + [Installation](#installation)